-Amity (Updated 8/6/2018)
+Amity (Updated 8/6/2018, No update 9/6/2018)

-- Amity MA is unreliable so using it for a case study does not appear fruitful. - The Android version of the PingER MA, is described with comments at ePingER on Android Native Amity project (this a proposal /description from Aayush Jain) - It describes a multipurpose, stand-alone device that can be widely distributed, something that we have brainstormed about for a long time. - Bebo mentioned it to Topher and he feels that their app (when completed and vetted by his team) could easily be installed as a default service on his rainforest monitors (certainly future ones, not devices already in place).
-Merging the service data that he already collects with that unique to PingER has the potential to lead to some interesting results. - Bebo asks: should we try to increase our communication with Amity and do we have faith that they would follow through? - How should we proceed? - We agreed to request Amity to share the App and instructions with us; we will look at installing on a jailbroken Android phone at the San Francisco end and try it out. - Also encourage them to put together a paper. - Also propose a meeting between: Bebo, Umar and Les. and the Amity folks.
+- Amity MA is unreliable so using it for a case study does not appear fruitful. - The Android version of the PingER MA, is described with comments at ePingER on Android Native Amity project (this a proposal/description from Aayush Jain) - It describes a multipurpose, stand-alone device that can be widely distributed, something that we have brainstormed about for a long time.

+- O Bebo mentioned it to Topher and he feels that their app (when completed and vetted by his team) could easily be installed as a default service on his rainforest monitors (certainly future ones, not devices already in place).
+Merging the service data that he already collects with that unique to PinqER has the potential to lead to some interesting results. - Bebo asks: should we try to increase our communication with Amity and do we have faith that they would follow through? - O How should we proceed? - We agreed to request Amity to share the App and instructions with us; we will look at installing on a jailbroken Android phone at the San Francisco end and try it out. - Also encourage them to put together a paper. - Also August 16th and again September 3rd proposed a meeting between: Bebo, Umar and Les. and the Amity folks.
+No response.
+Bebo will try and contact

-Thailand (No update 8/9/2018)
+Thailand (No update 8/9/2018, No update 9/6/2018)